divinedragon/divinedragon.github.io/content/notes/hugo.md

 ## Run Hugo Server locally

-This is the most straightforward, but just in case.
+This is the most straightforward [hugo command][2], but just in case.

 ```bash
 hugo server --baseURL="http://localhost:1313"